jumpingjoy/watchnationpro/fossil-sport-review.md

 ### Fossil Sport Review: Sports Activity Tracking

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="smartwatch-quick-feature-check.webp" alt="Alt for image" caption="smartwatch-quick-feature-check" align="center" %}

 #### How well the running Activity is monitored in Fossil Sport?

 ★★★★☆ | 🙂
 With the help of GPS, Running data are tracked very well.
 The distance covered, the time taken to reach the target, heart rate during running are updated timely.

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="smartwatch-quick-feature-check.webp" alt="Alt for image" caption="smartwatch-quick-feature-check" align="center" %}

 #### How well the cycling activity is monitored in Fossil Sport?